Trade Stock Indices

 Why Do We Use Trend-Lines in Indices Trade?

-Trend lines work by indicating the support zones of market prices or the resistance levels of market prices.
+Trend lines are effective mechanisms for delineating the support boundaries or the resistance ceilings of prevailing market prices.

 Trading prices move in a series of support & resistance levels & these series of support & resistance pattern then forms a general market direction either upward or downward.

-Traders use trend lines to depict these patterns on the price charts as shown & displayed on the illustration explained below:
+Traders use trend lines to depict these patterns on the price charts like as shown & displayed on the illustration explained:

 Minor Resistance/Support levels